NateKomodo/OpenMineAI/README.md

 - Make pathfinder handle not entirely diagonal parkour jumps

 Path executor:
-- Switch to alternate paths
+- Switch to alternate paths (May be do at a module level instead of executor level)
 - Following paths
 - Shortcuts
+- Return to path if off by a block

 Modules:
 - Chat commands